 This Maple Glaze is thick and smooth, the perfect maple icing for doughnuts, cake, scones, or other sweet treats.
 It uses lightly browned butter and real maple syrup (no extracts here!) to give it a creamy consistency and cut through the sharp powdered sugar taste, leaving you with a perfectly sweet and flavorful maple drizzle.

 This recipe is the same maple glaze we use on our Apple Scones, one of many delicious breakfast recipes we make on repeat.
+It's also great on so many Thanksgiving recipes!

 If you love maple flavors as much as we do, here are some of our favorite ways to use this amazing ingredient: